 The court stated that a murder is not complete until the victim dies.
 "A person may aid and abet a murder after the fatal blow is struck as long as the aiding and abetting occurs before the victim dies.
 After the victim dies, what would be aiding and abetting legally turns into being an accessory 'after a felony has been committed.'"

 The court held that Isabel was properly convicted of being an aider and abettor based on the fact that she cleaned up any blood that was in the kitchen before Norma died.
-If Isabel had not performed that act...but instead merely made the false representations to protect Miguel after the death...she would have become an accessory after the fact.16
+If Isabel had not performed that act...but instead merely made the false representations to protect Miguel after the death...she would have become a 32 PC accessory after the fact.16

 Driving a "get-away" car